 MUSEUM MOMENTS:

-You can’t visit Corning without making a stop at the famed Corning Museum of Glass ($22 for adults, 17 and under are free).
-The museum goes all out for the holiday season with a tree of life glass Menorah, a glass ornament Christmas tree, and make your own glass ornaments.
+You can’t visit Corning without making a stop at the famed Corning Museum of Glass, home to the world`s largest collection of glass objects spanning 3,500 years ($22 for adults, 17 and under are free).
 Explore the evolving story of America through the eyes of artists at the Rockwell Museum ($12 for adults, free for 17 and under).
 Better yet, for $30.30 you’ll get admission to both museums for the price of one.

 Ellicottville (Chautauqua-Allegheny)